junxit/us-congress-bills-112/metadata.md

 - 2011-09-09 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question on adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
 - 2011-09-09 — Wolf amendment (A002) modified by unanimous consent. (text as modified: CR H6027)
 - 2011-09-12 — Received in the Senate.
 Read twice.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 161.
+- 2011-12-14 — Amendment SA 1463 agreed to in Senate by Unanimous Consent.
+- 2011-12-14 — Amendment SA 1463 proposed by Senator Reid for Senator Feinstein. (consideration: CR S8617) In the nature of a substitute.
+- 2011-12-14 — Measure laid before Senate by unanimous consent. (consideration: CR S8611-8617)
+- 2011-12-14 — Passed Senate with an amendment by Unanimous Consent.
+- 2011-12-14 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2011-12-14 — Senate amendment agreed to: Amendment SA 1463 agreed to in Senate by Unanimous Consent.
+- 2011-12-14 — Senate amendment proposed (on the floor): Amendment SA 1463 proposed by Senator Reid for Senator Feinstein.(consideration: CR S8617)
+- 2011-12-14 — Senate amendment submitted